 - Battery: Up to 18 hours

-The 13-inch MacBook Air is a perfect choice for freelancers who often travel or work in different places.
-It’s lightweight (2.8 lb) for carrying around, and meets all the basic requirements of a graphic design laptop.
+The 13.6-inch MacBook Air is a perfect choice for freelancers who often travel or work in different places.
+It’s lightweight (2.7 lb) for carrying around, and meets all the basic requirements of a graphic design laptop.

-8-core CPU and GPU can run Adobe Illustrator just fine, especially if you’re doing “light” freelance work such as designing posters, banners, etc. Plus, it has a Retina display which is good for viewing and creating high-quality graphics.
+8-core CPU and GPU can run Adobe Illustrator just fine, especially if you’re doing “light” freelance work such as designing posters, banners, etc. Plus, the M2 version comes with Liquid Retina display which is good for viewing and creating high-quality graphics.

 If you’re looking for an affordable Apple laptop, the MacBook Air has an obvious price advantage.
 Even if you choose higher tech specs, the cost will be lower than a MacBook Pro.